http-samc/portfolio-4.0/content/index.md

 I'm Sam (**he/him**).
 I first started coding at 12 years old to kill free time.
 At 17 I moved to Silicon Valley to take a job at a startup.
 Today, in addition to developing, I spend my time playing sports (swimming, water polo, and pickup basketball), debating [HS Public Forum](https://www.speechanddebate.org/topics/), and watching the Bulls & 49ers.

 ## contact 🤝
 I'm currently employed, but I always keep my inbox open for structured work, internships, and freelance opportunities.
-Feel free to reach out to me via email at [chitgopekarsamarth@gmail.com](chitgopekarsamarth@gmail.com), or via any of my other socials below.
+Feel free to reach out to me via email at [chitgopekarsamarth [at] gmail.com](chitgopekarsamarth@gmail.com), or via any of my other socials below.
 I answer *almost* everything.

-## projects 👨‍💻
-I've been proud to work on a bunch of projects over the years.
-I've also put time into crafting thoughtful writeups for many of them.
-Because the list is pretty extensive, they have a dedicated page [here](/projects).

 <div align="center">
     <a href="https://github.com/http-samc" target="blank"><img class="ovr" align="center"